denten-books/plain-text/1-chapter.md

 When scholars like Johnna Drucker, Katherine Hayles, and Matthew Kirschenbaum respond to Heim and company with hardened materialism, they are also rightly identifying actual properties of electronic text.
-But the two camps are neither speaking of the same phenomenon nor at the same site.
+But the two camps speak neither of the same phenomenon nor at the same site.
 The former group points to the screen as the impermanent and ephemeral state of the written word: like tomatoes suspended in aspic, writes Heim [@heim_electric_1987, ix].
-The latter group points to the "uniquely indelible nature of magnetic storage" [@kirschenbaum_mechanisms_2008], to "drives, tapes, and disks" as the "fundamental physical support" and "material substrates of computing" [@drucker_performative_2013].
-Both locations are real.
+The latter group points instead to the "uniquely indelible nature of magnetic storage" [@kirschenbaum_mechanisms_2008], to "drives, tapes, and disks" as the "fundamental physical support" and "material substrates of computing" [@drucker_performative_2013].
+Both locations, the screen and the disk, are real.
 Neither can be reduced to the other.
 Both contain distinct constraints and affordances for action.

+So far, I have argued (a) that the Turing machine stands at the root of computational textuality, (b) that the material history of Turing machines belongs equally to the history of text processing and to the history of machine control, and (d) that the computational sign ultimately splits into at least two distinct locations: the first conspicuous but ephemeral, the second enduring but opaque.
 It will take us the rest of the book to come to terms with textuality in this bifurcated form.
 For now, we need only to agree on the observation that something has changed in the movement between static and computational text.
-I have argued so far (a) that the Turing machine stands at the root of computational textuality, (b) that the material history of Turing machines belongs equally to the history of text processing and to the history of machine control, and (d) that the computational sign ultimately splits into at least two distinct locations: the first conspicuous but ephemeral, the second enduring but opaque.
+I write "static in computational" and not, for example, "print and digital," because "computation" is a word that best begins to describe the dynamics of the change.
+A computational device simulates text, and consequently all forms of symbolic representation.
+Furthermore, because universal Turing machines can be enacted by mechanical means alone, neither "electric" nor "digital" captures the essence of the simulation.

+The long history of the word proceeds in stages, from the immutable sign to the universal implement, capable of reproducing all symbolic representation dynamically.
+The universal Turing machine culminates the development of the symbol.
+Through it, the symbol gains its ideal form, capable of representing everything that can be represented.
+All further symbolic engines constitute lesser versions of the universal archetype.[^ln1-brain] Yet the archetype itself is also limited to an ideal.
+It can only exist as a thought experiment.
+All real-world Turing machines must contain non-representational elements, dispelling the illusion of immateriality.

+Although much of contemporary popular discourse on computation speaks the language of disruption, the history of computational symbolism, of the sort I am suggesting here, must be seen as an evolutionary trajectory.

+If a symbol, something used to represent something else, elicits a type of an illusion, the universal symbolic machine enacts the ultimate illusion.
+It creates a phantasmal image of symbolism itself.
+The history of computing is thus a history of symbolism in the broadest possible meaning of the word which includes lyric poetry and symbolic logic.
+That history begins with the human capacity to externalize images.
+It proceeds with the invention of writing: a formal constraint on the image, adding a level of abstraction.
+A picture of the horse that looks like a horse can now be represented in five characters, which can further be recombined to form other images.
+The constraint on the number of symbolic "building blocks" proceeds with the diffusion of movable type in China and Europe, circa 1040 (China) and 1450 (Germany) [@mcluhan_gutenberg_1962;
+@he_diffusion_1994; @needham_shorter_1994, 1-34; @febvre_coming_2010].

+With the invention of movable type and the typewriter, the variability of hand-written script was further normalized to a set of discrete and reproducible characters.[^ln1-normal] A key stipulation for the Turing machine requires that "the number of symbols which can be printed is finite" [@turing_computable_1937, 249].
+The mechanization of print begins to "lift" the letter from its medium, enabling the development of distant writing (telegraphy) and remote communications, which, although extant in many early societies (as smoke and mirror signals, for example) accelerates dramatically at the beginning of the nineteenth century [@shaffner_telegraph_1859;
+@beauchamp_history_2001; @standage_victorian_2014].
+When combined with the
+mechanization of type, telegraphy amplifies the range and the speed of geographical displacement enabled by the circulation of printed matter.

+Finally, the rise of Turing machines in the late nineteenth and early twentieth centuries elevates print from an intelligence-conveying medium to one of communication and control.
+"Content" intended for humans is now routinely mixed with "control codes" intended to alter the operation of the receiving device.
+The Turing machine concludes the bifurcation of the sign, intertwining the histories of communication and control.

+[^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).

+[^ln1-brains]: For the first view see @putnam_minds_1960 and
+@fodor_language_1975.
+For the second view see @deutsch_quantum_1985 and
+@dyson_turings_2012.

+[^ln1-inside]: Note that these are also minimal physical requirements for
+interpretation: the ability to internalize and to externalize symbolically.
+My definitions do imply a sort of a dualism, but not between mind and body---simply between inside and outsdie, self and other, I and not-I.  This has been said before in many ways.

+[^ln1-brain]: We will later entertain the (real) possibility of non-representational communication, suggested by early experiments in direct brain-to-brain or brain-to-machine interfaces.

+[^ln1-normal]: The process of normalization continues today as contemporary technologies like natural language processing and optical character recognition struggle to bring non-regularized writing systems under the computational umbrella.

+## 1.5 Rise of Simulated Text

 I propose we keep the following three appliances at hand: Goldberg's Controller, the IBM MT/ST, and Engelbart's Time Fob.

 In the first of these, text structure and machine control lie before us for inspection.
 The second one is mute: a black slate.
 The last of these belongs to